mokhan/examine/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/examine.
+Bug reports and pull requests are welcome on GitLab at https://gitlab.com/xlgmokha/examine.

 ## License